Life Plan Calculator: Map Your Entire Financial Future

 Retirement income by phase

-• Phase 3 shortfall: work more qualifying years or increase your savings rate
+- Phase 3 shortfall: work more qualifying years, increase income, or reduce expenses

 Contribution analysis